Alpine-DAV/ascent/src/docs/sphinx/BuildingAscent.rst

 Build Options
 -------------

-Straman's build system supports the following CMake options:
+Ascent's build system supports the following CMake options:

 * **BUILD_SHARED_LIBS** - Controls if shared (ON) or static (OFF) libraries are built. *(default = ON)*
 * **ENABLE_TESTS** - Controls if unit tests are built. *(default = ON)*